awsdocs/aws-iot-docs/developerguide/thing-groups.md

     "thingGroupArn": "arn:aws:iot:us-west-2:123456789012:thinggroup/LightBulbs"
 }
 ```

+**Note**
+We do not recommend using personally identifiable information in your thing group names\.

 Here is an example that specifies a parent of the thing group when it is created: